Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### My device's model has changed
-In order to fool SafetyNet into using basic key attestation for the bootloader state check rather than hardware (which we cannot fool), the device model has to be changed to one that isn't on Googles list of devices that should use the hardware check.
+In order to fool SafetyNet into using basic key attestation for the bootloader state check rather than hardware (which we cannot fool), the device model has to be changed to one that does NOT match the actual device.
 If your device uses hardware backed attestation, the only way (currently) to pass the CTS profile check of SafetyNet is to change the device model.
-More details here: https://www.didgeridoohan.com/magisk/MagiskHide#hn_Unlocked_bootloader_3
+See [Force BASIC key attestation](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf/blob/master/README.md#force-basic-key-attestation) for more details.

 ### The Play Store is broken